fbpx

 The US’304, a continuation application, which claims priority to 23 Jan 2001, claims the method of viewing a video for an electronically controlled spectacle, comprising a frame, left and a right lens having a light and dark state, and a control unit which controls the state of the lenses.
 According to the complaint, NVIDIA’s 3D glasses have all similar features, thereby infringing US’304.

 But when we came across this case, the first thought that came into our mind was- How could these patents be granted with a priority date as early as 2001?
 The concept itself was introduced in the 1970s, by the inventor of LCD shutter glasses Stephen McAllister.
-Further, a lot of companies like Sega, Nintendo, and Panasonic have already worked on a similar concept in the 80s and 90s.
+Further, many companies like Sega, Nintendo, and Panasonic have already worked on a similar concept in the 80s and 90s.

-For quite some time, we have been conducting preliminary analysis on recent patent litigation cases to check if a plaintiff’s patent really holds water or not?
+For quite some time, we have been conducting preliminary analysis on recent patent litigation cases to check if a plaintiff’s patent holds water or not?
 You can access the other analysis conducted here: our take on patent litigation

 We have converted the detailed preliminary analysis report into a downloadable PDF format.
-You can download the report from here: Preliminary Evidence to Invalidate the ‘235 and ‘304 Patent
+You can download the report from here:

-Analysis by: Nikhil Gupta, Manager, Search Team and Prasun Pal, Manager, Search Team
+Analysis by: Nikhil Gupta, Manager, Search Team, and Prasun Pal, Manager, Search Team.

 Leave a Comment